JunyangZhangUSTC/JunyangZhangUSTC.github.io/_pages/english.md

 ### Model Security

 Model inference security: Model inference security can be divided into three stages: pre-inference (input security), during inference (weight security), and post-inference (output security).
 From a goal-oriented perspective, it can further be categorized into end-to-end data protection (privacy) during the computation process and authentication and traceability (public) after computation.
 My collaborators and I primarily focus on authentication and traceability of intelligent model computations post-inference, aiming to protect the legitimate interests of all parties involved.
+- **Collaborative Paper:** DERMARK: A Dynamic, Efficient, and Robust Multi-bit Watermark for Large Language Models.

 # 🌏 Service